Excel Interpolate (Table of Contents)

 The sales are linear in this case (which can also be verified manually or using a line graph).
 Now let us see how we use the FORECAST function when the known_y’s and known_x’s are calculated using OFFSET and MATCH function:

-Let us first see the syntax of OFFSET function and MATCH function:
+Let us first see the syntax of the OFFSET function and MATCH function:

-OFFSET function returns a cell or range of cells which are specified number of rows and columns, depending on the height and width in specified rows and columns.
+OFFSET function returns a cell or range of cells specified in rows and columns, depending on the height and width in specified rows and columns.
 It has the following syntax:

 OFFSET (reference, rows, cols, [height], [width])

 - reference: This is the starting point from where the count of rows and columns will start.